Sacramento Valley Station Relocation Project

 Project Overview

-• Relocation of the Existing SVS Light Rail Station: The station will be moved to a more strategic position to better serve transit users.
+• Relocation of the existing SVS light rail station to better serve transit users

-• Installation of a Double Crossover along H Street (between 5th Street and 7th Street): This will facilitate smoother and more flexible train operations.
+• Installation of a double crossover along H Street (between 5th and 7th streets) for more flexible train operations

 Environmental Review